sureshg450/terraform-jenkins-eks/README.md

 # terraform-jenkins-eks
-Deploying EKS Cluster using Terraform and Jenkins
+Deploying EKS Cluster using Terraform and Jenkins.